Mohammed Daud Daud: Daud's political career

 Daud speaking with Canadian Ambassador to Afghanistan William Crosbie in January 2010.

 Daud was the former governor of the Takhar province in Afghanistan.

-Gen. Mohammad Daud was the top counter-narcotics official in the Afghan government.
+General Mohammed Daud was named Deputy Ministry of Interior for Counternarcotics by Afghan President Hamid Karzai in October 2004.
 Counternarcotics enforcement activities have been directed from within the Ministry of Interior since 2002.
-General Mohammed Daud was named Deputy Ministry of Interior for Counternarcotics by Afghan President Hamid Karzai in October 2004.
 He was also the head of the Counter Narcotics Police of Afghanistan (CNPA).
 Daud and his staff worked with U.S. and British officials in implementing the Afghan government's expanded counternarcotics enforcement plan.
 Soon following his appointment, Daud led an Afghan delegation that participated in a thirty night session of the sub-commission on illicit Drug Traffic and related matters in the Near and Middle East (HONLEA) in Beirut, Lebanon.
 Delegates from twenty-one countries participated in the meeting.
 General Mohammad Daud delivered a presentation on the counter narcotics activities of the government of Afghanistan, achievements and problems still being faced.
+During his tenure, drugs were controlled in many parts of Afghanistan.
+His campaign against opium poppy cultivation was successful in several provinces, including Logar, Ghazni, Wardak, Paktia, Helmand, Urozgan Paktika and Badakhshan.
+Daud expressed optimism about Afghanistan's efforts to halt the opium trade, saying "We witnessed a remarkable reduction in the level of poppy cultivation all over Afghanistan last year.
+We worked very hard in the provinces where poppy cultivation was higher last year.
+The poppy eradication campaign is extensively under way in 11 provinces.
+Some 45,000 jeribs [9,000 hectares] of poppy cultivated land have so far been cleared.
+The campaign will start in 11 other provinces soon."

+However, his financial and public support to Dr. Abdullah Abdullah in the presidential election led to the elected president, Hamid Karzai, threatening to expel him.

 Daud with E. Anthony Wayne, William Crosbie and others.

 President Hamid Karzai took steps to establish landlocked Afghanistan as a trade hub connecting the Middle East, Central Asia and Europe.
 Daud was involved in Karzai's plan to rehabilitate the war-torn Afghan economy.
-In late December 2002 Daud led an economic trade delegation to neighboring Tajikistan.
+In late December 2002, Daud led an economic trade delegation to neighboring Tajikistan.
 Kabul has been particularly interested in swiftly opening trading routes in Central Asia, where there is a vast market for Afghan goods.

-Daud expressed optimism about Afghanistan's effort to halt the opium trade: "We witnessed a remarkable reduction in the level of poppy cultivation all over Afghanistan last year.
-We worked very hard in the provinces where poppy cultivation was higher last year.
-The poppy eradication campaign is extensively under way in 11 provinces.
-Some 45,000 jeribs [9,000 hectares] of poppy cultivated land have so far been cleared.
-The campaign will start in 11 other provinces soon."

 Daud was also involved in Afghanistan's Disbandment of Illegal Armed (DIAG).
 DIAG is a program within the Afghan Ministry of Interior.
 DAIG supports the Afghan government's objectives to bring stability to Afghanistan through the continuing process of demilitarization.
 The program also focuses on removing from office those government officials with proven links to illegal armed groups.
 Daud said that DIAG is not a program to take only weapons from individuals but that it is a program to disband the armed groups in order to ensure a sustainable safe and secure country.